Eliteaarif/GDSC-app/README.md

 ## Easy Invoice

-- It is an open source application to create and manage invoices.
+- It is an open source application to create and manage digital invoices.
 - In this application firebase Authentication is used to login & signup and to store user data firestore is used.

 ## Link to download invoice app